 age of the animal

-number and extent of associated conditions
+number and severity of comorbid conditions

 time delay in instituting therapy